soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

 print(res.head(100))
 ```
 ## Data Visualization
-After damping the data into a DataFrame we can do some data visualization and data summarization to get a general view or maybe do some comparision between different locations.
+After converting the data into a DataFrame we can do some data visualization and data summarization to get a general view or maybe do some comparision between different locations.
 Here in this tutorial I want to show, summarize, and compare the value of PM2.5 between all the stations in the Alberta, Canada.
 #### * First step: Extracting 10,000 measurements of PM2.5 from the desired stations and calculate statistics about the extracted data

 ```Python